Jesse Leach: Personal life

-Leach has been married twice first to his wife Mellisa.
+Leach has been married twice; first to his ex-wife Mellisa.
 The couple were together for 16 years before separating in 2018.
-In 2024 Leach married again this time to his longtime girlfriend Corinne.
-The two currently reside in Woodstock New York.
+In 2024 Leach married again, this time to his longtime girlfriend Corinne.
+The two currently reside in Catskill Mountains.
 Leach enjoys cooking and spending time in nature.

 Leach is also a strong proponent of mental health awareness.
 In 2013, Jesse participated in the "Music Saved My Life" video with Hope For The Day, where he spoke candidly about his struggles with depression and how music played a role in his recovery.
 Once again in 2019, he teamed up with HeartSupport, another mental health organization.
 In an interview, he discussed that knowing "you're not alone" saved his life along with encouraging others to seek help.
 He also used to host a podcast titled "stoke the fire" which also focused on mental health.

+Although Leach was raised as an evangelical Christian he has since stepped away from organized religion and views himself as a spiritual being.
+In a 2026 interview he stated "I've humbled myself because I think there's a bit of arrogance in telling somebody you know the absolute truth.
+The more I've traveled, the more my worldview has changed.
+It's an acceptance that I don't have the answers, but I'm going to continue to search until the day I die."

 In 2018, Leach co-hosted the 2nd Annual "Small Bites of Hope" alongside chef Brian Tsao and Jamey Jasta in order to raise funds for Hope For The Day.

 In September 2025, Leach announced the launch of his first-ever signature necklace in with collaboration with Black Feather Design.